-The Monthly Events Panel Dataset includes a weight variable, final\weight, that is constant by respondent across waves, and allows the sample to be representative of the reference population along several demographic dimensions.
-These dimensions include gender, race/ethnicity, age, education, household size, household income, census region, and urban/rural characteristics of the area of residence.
+The Monthly Events Panel Dataset includes a weight variable final\weight to correct for differential nonresponse rates across demographic groups and align the sample to the U.S. adult population along key demographic variables: gender, race/ethnicity, age, education and census region.
+This variable is constant by respondent across waves.
 A complete description of the UAS weighting procedure can be found here.

-Values for the demographic dimensions used to calculate the sample weights are taken from the demographic variables collected in the My Household survey and associated with each wave of the Monthly Events survey (see Section 3.1.1 for more details).
+Values used to generate the sample weights are taken from the demographic variables collected in the My Household survey and associated with each wave of the Monthly Events survey (see Section 3.1.2 for more details).
 More specifically, the most recently collected, non-missing values for each pertinent demographic variable are used.